jpena-r7/cpython/README.md

 that is installed.
 (Available versions can be found in the [buildpack.toml](./buildpack.toml).)

+### `BP_CPYTHON_CONFIGURE_FLAGS`
+The `BP_CPYTHON_CONFIGURE_FLAGS` variable allows you to specify configure flags when python is installed from source.
+This is only applicable when using custom stacks.
+Paketo stacks such as `io.buildpacks.stacks.bionic` install pre-built binaries.
+Default flags if not specified: --enable-optimizations --with-ensurepip

+### `BP_LOG_LEVEL`
+When using custom stacks that install python from source setting `BP_LOG_LEVEL=DEBUG` shows the commands and outputs run to build python.

 #### `pack build` flag
 ```shell
 pack build my-app --env BP_CPYTHON_VERSION=3.10.*